 Most functions of the adaptive immune system can be described by grouping lymphocytes into three basic types:

 The adaptive immune response can be either humoral or cell-mediated.
-The humoral response is mediated by B lymphocytes, which release antibodies specific to the infectious agent.
-The cell-mediated response involves the binding of cytotoxic T lymphocytes to foreign or infected cells, followed by the lysis of these cells.
+B lymphocytes mediate the humoral response by releasing antibodies specific to the infectious agent.
+The cell-mediated response involves binding TC cells to foreign or infected cells, followed by the lysis of these cells.

 Th cells are involved in both responses through the release of cytokine proteins.
 All three types of lymphocytes carry cell surface receptors that can bind antigens.
-All antigen receptors are glycoproteins, and only one type of receptor is synthesized within any one cell.
-The specificity of the immune system is imparted by the fact that one cell recognizes only one antigen.
+All antigen receptors are glycoproteins, and only one kind of receptor is synthesized within any one cell.
+The specificity of the immune system is impacted by the fact that one cell recognizes only one antigen.

-The interaction of an antibody with an antigen forms the basis of all immunohistochemical techniques, but is also the basis for the immune response.
+The antibody-antigen interaction forms the basis of all immunoassays but is also the basis for the immune response.

 The region of the antibody that reacts with the antigen is called the paratope.
 The region of an antigen that interacts with an antibody is defined as an epitope.
-Affinity is the measure of the strength of the binding of an epitope to an antibody.
-Avidity is a measure of the overall stability of the complex between antibodies and antigens and is often represented by the dissociation constant Kd.
+Affinity measures the strength of the epitope's binding to an antibody and is often represented by the dissociation constant KD.
+Avidity measures the overall stability of the complex between antibodies and antigens.

-Fragments of the antigen will appear on the surface of the APC attached to a cell surface glycoprotein known as MHC II (major histocompatibility complex).
-There are two types of MHC molecules: MHC class I are expressed on the surfaces of most cells, and class II, which are expressed exclusively on the surfaces of APCs.
-The antigen-MHC II complex allows Th cells to bind to the APC which leads to a proliferation of Th cells and release of cytokines.
-T cells then bind to the MHC complex on B cells leading to proliferation and differentiation of B cells.
-B cells change into plasma cells which secrete large quantities of finely tuned antibodies specific to the foreign agent.
-Some B cells are changed into memory cells, which can generate a faster antibody-mediated immune response upon future infection.
+The antigen's fragments will appear on the APC's surface attached to a cell surface glycoprotein known as MHC II (major histocompatibility complex).
+There are two types of MHC molecules: MHC class I, expressed on the surfaces of most cells, and class II, expressed exclusively on APCs' surfaces.
+The antigen-MHC II complex allows Th cells to bind to the APC, leading to a proliferation of Th cells and cytokine release.
+T cells then bind to the MHC complex on B cells, leading to B cells' proliferation and differentiation.
+B cells change into plasma cells, secreting large quantities of finely tuned antibodies specific to the foreign agent.
+Some B cells are transformed into memory cells, allowing for a faster antibody-mediated immune response upon future infection.